timescale/docs.timescale.com-content/api.md

 ## create_hypertable() [](create_hypertable)

 Creates a TimescaleDB hypertable from a PostgreSQL table (replacing the latter), partitioned on time and with the option to partition on one or more other columns (i.e., space).
+The PostgreSQL table cannot be an already partitioned table (declarative partitioning or inheritance).
+In case of a non-empty table, it is possible to migrate the data during hypertable creation using the `migrate_data` option, although this might take a long time and has certain limitations when the table contains foreign key constraints (see below).

-All actions, such as `ALTER TABLE`, `SELECT`, etc., still work on the resulting hypertable.
+After creation, all actions, such as `ALTER TABLE`, `SELECT`, etc., still work on the resulting hypertable.

 #### Required Arguments [](create_hypertable-required-arguments)